SS Great Britain, 1843

 Wood to Iron

-Following the success of his first ship, the SS Great Western, Brunel set about designing a second ship.
+Following the success of his first ship, the PS Great Western, Brunel set about designing a second ship.
 The SS Great Britain was originally designed to be a wooden paddle steamer, like the Great Western but larger in size.

 However, in 1838 the iron hulled ship Rainbow visited Bristol harbour.
 Interested in finding out more about the ship’s design, Brunel sent his colleagues, Captain Christopher Claxton and William Patterson, on board for a voyage.
 He was then able to use their findings from the trip to support his idea to use iron rather than wood.